rei/rei-cedar-docs/components/mediaObject/archive/versions/cdrMediaObject-0.0.1.md

 Cedar 2 component for media object

+The Media Object allows you to group small amounts of like content is a small amount of markup.
+The examples below show some of the may visual displays available to this component.

+Modifier classes: {top, right, bottom, center, overlay, block, stretch}

+top: Media figure displays above Media body

+right: Media figure displays to the right of the Media body

+bottom: Media figure displays below the Media body

+center: Can be stacked with other alignment modifiers and will center the Media figure.

+overlay: Media Body overlays the Media Frame

+stretch: The Media Frame extends 16px left and right from the parent container.
+This is intended to be used with the top or bottom modifier.

+block: The Media Frame extends 16px left and right from the parent container.
+And an additional 16px left and right value wraps the media object.
+This is intended to be used with the top or bottom modifier.

 ### Props, Methods, Events, Slots

 Prop Name | Type | Default | Require | Description